-Emails have long been an easy target for hackers and malware looking to infect your company's digital network.
+Emails have long been an easy target for hackers and malware looking to infect your company's network.
+Fortunately, many email scams and malware downloads from attachments etc, can be avoided with a little training.
 Here are 8 email safety tips you need to remember while sending and receiving email:

 1. Beware of Unknown Senders